jmlivingston/snowpack-react-doc-gen/README.md

   - nameDisplay - Name to display in docs.
   - parent - Pipe delimited namespaced path for component.
 Also determines how it shows up in the side nav.
 - Export as a single default or export multiple named components.
-- Be sure to run `npm run docs-build` before `npm run snowpack-docs`.
+- Be sure to run `npm run snowpack-docs-build-config` before `npm run snowpack-docs`.
 This will update the docs-data.js file.

 Example